nebula-protocol/nebula-contracts/contracts/nebula-incentives-custody/README.md

 ### RequestNeb

-Transfer NEB tokens of `amount` from the incentives custody contract to the caller.
+Transfers NEB tokens of `amount` from the incentives custody contract to the caller.
 Only callable by the custody's owner (the [`incentives`](../nebula-incentives/) in real cases)

 ```json
 {